-5. THE PROCEDURE
+5. The procedure

-5.1 The Informal Stage
+5.1 Stage 1 - informal stage

-- 5.1.1 Any complaint should normally be raised directly with the person(s) concerned or responsible for that service as soon as possible after the experience that gave rise to the complaint.
-A complaint that is raised more than 30 calendar days after the incident will be difficult to follow up and will not normally be accepted other than where you can show good cause for the delay (such as independently certified medical or other extenuating circumstances). - 5.1.2 Once you have raised your complaint, you will be sent the Informal Resolution Complaints Form.
+- 5.1.1 Any complaint should be raised under the Cause for Action procedure first.
+Once all informal measures within that procedure have been exhausted and you remain unsatisfied, you can escalate your complaint by raising it directly with the person(s) concerned or responsible for that service as soon as possible after the outcome of the Cause for Action procedure has been received.
+A complaint that is raised more than 30 calendar days after the incident/cause for action process, will be difficult to follow up and will not normally be accepted other than where you can show good cause for the delay (such as extenuating circumstances). - 5.1.2 Once you have raised your complaint under this procedure, you will be sent the Informal Resolution Complaints Form.
 On the form, you should state the nature of your complaint and the remedy you are seeking.
-You should return your form to the person responsible for that service as soon as possible. - 5.1.3 You will be invited to attend a meeting with the person responsible for the service and you may wish to be accompanied by a friend or the Student Engagement Manager.
+You should return your form to the person responsible for that service as soon as possible. - 5.1.2 It may be appropriate to arrange a meeting with the person responsible for the service and you may wish to be accompanied by a friend or supporter.
 It may help to put your thoughts in writing prior to the meeting and to take notes during the meeting.
 A note-taker will be present at the meeting.
-If a meeting is not possible or appropriate, you should email the person(s). - 5.1.4 At the meeting, you and the person responsible for the service will discuss the complaint and try to reach an informal resolution.
+If a meeting is not possible or appropriate, you should email the person(s). - 5.1.3 At the meeting, you and the person responsible for the service will discuss the complaint and try to reach an informal resolution.
 Together, you will complete part C of the form.
-Normally within 5 working days following the meeting or your email, the person(s) will either: - email you (or your spokesperson, in the case of a group complaint) with a summary of what was discussed if a meeting was held, or addressing the points you have raised if by email, what (if any) remedy is proposed and the timescale for its implementation;
+Normally within 5 working days following the meeting or your email, the person(s) will either: - email you with a summary of what was discussed if a meeting was held, or addressing the points you have raised if by email, what (if any) remedy is proposed and the timescale for its implementation;